INN/link-roundups/README.md

 Link Roundups can be installed like any other WordPress plugin.

 1. Download the contents of this repository.
+2. Unzip the package and rename the folder to "link-roundups" (the folder will be called "link-roundups-master" but this may cause problems if you don't rename it before uploading to your site)
-2. Unzip and upload the folder to your WordPress installation in the wp-content/plugins directory
+3. Upload the folder to your WordPress installation in the wp-content/plugins directory
-3. Login to WordPress, click on Plugins in the left hand menu
+4. Login to WordPress, click on Plugins in the left hand menu
-4. Select the Link Roundups plugin and click "activate"
+5. Select the Link Roundups plugin and click "activate"
-5. Review the plugin settings under the Settings > Link Roundups menu
+6. Review the plugin settings under the Settings > Link Roundups menu

+Installation directly from the WordPress.org plugin directory coming soon!

 ## Features